5/8/2025

 Logan Rich

-Hi guys, good evening.
+Hey, guys.
+Good evening.
 Thanks for taking my question.
-I wanted to ask about FRIES and how the launch went, relative to expectations, and maybe anything you're able to share on NICs in terms of number of transactions or contribution to comp.
+I want to ask about Fries and how the launch went relative to expectations and maybe anything you're able to share on Mix in terms of number of transactions or contribution to comp.
 Any color there would be much appreciated.
-Sure, so
+Sure.

 speaker

-very early, but very encouraged by FRIES.
-You know, we've had great customer feedback, great social awareness, a lot of fantastic trial, and it's by far our most attached side.
-So very encouraged continuing to work to perfect them and get the word out.
-But overall, I think it's something that we're really proud of and customers love and should continue to help drive comp and ticket.
+So very early, but very encouraged by Fries.
+You know, we've had great customer feedback, great social awareness.
+A lot of fantastic trial, and it's by far our most attached side.
+So very encouraged, continuing to work to perfect them and get the word out.
+But overall, I think it's something that we're really proud of and customers love and should continue to help drive comp and tickets.

 speaker